2019 Spring Retreat

 Q: What does the cost of the Retreat include?

 The cost of $175 includes transportation, food, lodging, activities, supplies, and a retreat t-shirt.

 Q: How do I sign up?

 The cost of the retreat is $175.
-Registration will open when we are a little closer to the date.
+Registration is now closed.

 Q: Where is the retreat?